ilg-physics-ucsb/physics6-manual/6CL/lab4.md

 ::::::Exercise

-In this exercise we will introduce our instrument, the ST - 150, and measure the intensity of the radiation around us by observing the count rate with no source installed in the instrument.
+In this exercise we will introduce our instrument, the ST - 150, and measure the level of the radiation around us by observing the count rate with no source installed in the instrument.

 :::Video
 <iframe style='width:100%;' src="https://www.youtube.com/embed/ye4EiLZWXQA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>